linxinshi/DBpedia-Wikipedia-Toolkit/wikipedia_article_contents/readme.md

 set DEBUG_MODE=True if you want to output results to the console
 set MONGO_MODE=True if you want to store results into mongoDB
 # notice
-Wikipedia dump is huge, the program may consumme a lot of computing resources
+Wikipedia dump is huge, the program may consume a lot of computing resources